MindofLindstrom01/post-install-config/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
-This is a continuation of the insert repository
+This is a continuation of the <a href="https://github.com/MindofLindstrom01/osticket-prereqs">osTicket: Prerequisites and Installation Repository</a>
 <br />

 <h2>Environments and Technologies Used</h2>